romanaumov/YouTube-Browser/README.md

 `dashboard.json` - Exported file with dashboard description from Grafana.
 To see panels from dashboard, just need to import this file via Grafana UI.

-`demo` - Files to prepare demo with application description.

 ## How to reproduce the project